 Any changes to the governance arrangements in Hampshire and the Isle of Wight will not affect the statutory duty of the services to respond to emergencies.
 There will be little effect on the day-to-day operations of both services.

 A full report which covers the potential benefits and risks of forming a Combined Fire Authority is available.

-Feedback has helped to inform the approach that the Hampshire and the Isle of Wight’s Fire and Rescue Services and their governing bodies have taken.
+Feedback has helped to inform the approach that the Hampshire & Isle of Wight’s Fire & Rescue Services and their governing bodies have taken.
 Also the consultation in 2018, which sought the views of residents in Hampshire and the Isle of Wight have helped shape how the work proceeds in bringing together the two fire services.

 There will be changes to the current governance arrangements under the new Combined Fire Authority.
 Councillors will be appointed from and by each of the constituent authorities (Hampshire, Isle of Wight, Portsmouth and Southampton).
 The number of members from each authority will be determined by a new Combined Fire Authority.
 This would be proportional based upon the number of people who are registered on the electoral roll for each authority area.

 For residents on the Isle of Wight, the share of local authority council tax will reduce, as it will no longer include fire and rescue services.
 However, a new separate charge will be included from the new Combined Fire Authority.
 A calculation has been done which indicates that IWC residents currently pay around £62.00 per Band D property for the Fire and Rescue Service.
 The council tax for HFRA in 2018/19 is £65.74 per Band D property, which is £3.74 higher than that charged for IWFRS by IWC.